eProsima/Integration-Service-docs/docs/transformdata.rst

 Creating new transformations
 ----------------------------

-Now, we are able to define *transformation functions* to adapt data types between two different domains.
+The steps needed to define *transformation functions* adapting data types between two different domains.
-The steps needed to do it are:

-- Create and configure the needed :ref:`Fast-RTPS profiles` in your XML configuration file.
+- Create and configure the needed :ref:`Fast-RTPS profiles` in an XML configuration file.
-- Create the needed :ref:`Connectors` in your XML configuration file.
+- Create the needed :ref:`Connectors` in the XML configuration file.
-- Implementing your custom :ref:`transformation functions <Transformation Library>`.
+- Implementing custom :ref:`transformation functions <Transformation Library>`.
-- Generating your library binary.
+- Generating the binary of the library.
-- Executing *IS* with your XML configuration file.
+- Executing *Integration Service* with the XML configuration file.

 Transformation Data example
 ---------------------------

 There is an example implemented in
 `dynamic_types example <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/dynamic_types>`_
-where you can see the use of a transformation function.
+that shows the use of a transformation function.

 .. code-block:: bash